Cyber-Saif/mac-changer/README.md

 # mac-changer
-This program changes your mac address for linux, you just need to enter the mac and interface
+This program changes your mac address for Linux, you just need to enter the mac you want and the interface It can be more automated, like using the same technique we used to generate passwords, we can randomly generate a mac and change it